 While growing up in Florida, I have many memories related to rain, from dodging downpours at theme parks to enduring the lashing from a tropical storm.
 Rain is, of course, absolutely vital to our survival, and we are extremely sensitive to any changes in the rain pattern.
 Extended droughts strain our resources, but the excessive rain that often follows is even more damaging, causing floods, landslides, and sinkholes.
 This composition captures three facets of the rain cycle.

 The first movement is about the restlessness and aggravation of drought.
 The rhythms are constantly shifting and asymmetrical, with the saxophone frequently angrily jumping between registers.
 The piano never uses the damper pedal, so the soundscape is devoid of the comfort of sustaining resonance.
-Occasionally, the rhythm settles down into a steady beat, imitating a Native American rain dance and offering a glimmer of hope as a respite from the restlessness.
-But in the end, it is the rain dance that frantically and desperately accelerates out of control to close the movement.
+As the drought continues, the music frantically and desperately accelerates out of control to close the movement.

 Many times, as the dry winter gave way to the wet spring, I remember the refreshing smell that would emanate from the ground as the first raindrops began to fall.
 This scent is called "petrichor," and offered relief from the preceding dryness.
 Every time I smell this today, I feel a bit nostalgic for those days in my youth.
 Finally allowing the use of the damper pedal, I evoke this nostalgia as well as comforting relief as the drought is now over.
 The disjointed and panicked cries of the first movement are replaced with lyrical and delicate melodies; the biting dissonance is replaced with diatonic harmonies.
 The discovery of the damper pedal allows for a glorious swelling of sound that leads to the climax of the movement, but a cadenza by the saxophone returns to the poignancy of the opening bars.